Skinny Raspberry Tart with Cinnamon Crust

 - 2 tsp hot water

-- In a heat resistant medium bowl, combine 10 oz raspberries with remaning sugar.
-Cook 25 minutes in a bain marie (or a double boiler).
+In a heat resistant medium bowl, combine 10 oz raspberries with remaining sugar.
+Cook 25 minutes in a Bain Marie (or a double boiler).